 Scarcity of reputation

 Google search built its PageRank on sites’ reputations; eBay built auctions on sellers’ reputations; Prosper.com and Kiva.org are building microfinancing sites on lenders’ and borrowers’ reputations.
 Digg and StumbleUpon have done the same in filtering news and information.
-NewsTrust, started in 2005, aims to use reputational value as a credibility filter for online opinion and amateur journalism, thus building greater trust and accuracy.
+NewsTrust, started in 2005, uses reputational value as a credibility filter for online opinion and amateur journalism, thus building greater trust and accuracy.
 Furthermore, many companies increasingly focus on gaining “mindshare” (a type of reputation).
 New ways to track online attention and loyalty will make it more reliable to measure the value of reputation.

 For journalism organizations, building a stronger reputation could be particularly valuable.
 “Believability ratings for national news organizations remain very low.
 If anything, believability ratings for major online news outlets—including news aggregators such as Google News and AOL News—are lower than for major print, cable and broadcast outlets,” according to The Pew Research Center for the People & the Press.